Sheldonsu28/Java/Assignment1/codesmells.md

 ### Explanation

-By implement the HungryFish class as a subclass of the Fish class, there will be much less duplicated code since most method in HungryFish are identical to the ones in Fish class such as move(), turnAround(), drawString and etc. This will make the resulting code less bulky and more readable.
+[By implement the HungryFish class as a subclass of the Fish class, there will be much less duplicated code since most method in HungryFish are identical to the ones in Fish class such as move(), turnAround(), drawString and etc. This will make the resulting code less bulky and more readable.]

 ============================================================

-## Code Smell 3: [Write the code smell name]
+## Code Smell 3: Switch Statements

-### Code Smell Category: [Write the code smell category name]
+### Code Smell Category: Object-Orientation Abusers

 ### List of classes and line numbers involved:

-* [Write a class and list of line numbers, one class per asterisk, that describe the smell]
+* [Class Fish, lines 63 - 80.]
+* [Class HungryFish, lines 62 - 81.]

 ### Description:

-[In your own words, explain how the description of the code smell applies to this particular code.]
+[The turnAround() method in both of the classes have a long switch statement with multiple conditions, there are better ways to implement the turnaround method.]

 ### Solution: